2019 Grassroots Fellowship Program

 We are only accepting applications for a fellow position in Pennsylvania right now, as of April 3, 2019.
 All other positions have been filled.

 Are you an activist that wants to learn or hone your organizing skills and gain on the ground experience?
 Do you want to join a team focused on activating a base of people to stop Trump’s attacks on environmental and social policies?

-Do you want to organize people to remove some of his worst appointed leaders like Environmental Protection Agency Administrator Scott Pruitt who is working to dismantle our bedrock environmental policies?
+Do you want to organize people to hold the Trump administration accountable for working to dismantle our bedrock environmental policies?
 Do you want to work at the nexus of environmental protection, economic justice and social justice?
 Do you want to help one of the oldest environmental groups recruit new people at the very moment we need as many people taking action as possible?